 In commemoration of the 20th anniversary of the Rwandan genocide, the Museum’s Center for the Prevention of Genocide and the National Security Archive have launched a new initiative, Failure to Prevent: International Decision Making in the Age of Genocide.
-The initiative includes the posting of a series of “electronic briefing books” that provide in-depth analyses of pivotal events before and during the genocide when international action could have made a difference.
-Explore the books listed below; more will be added over the next several weeks.
+The initiative includes the posting of a series of “electronic briefing books” that provide in-depth background to pivotal events before and during the genocide when international action could have made a difference.
+Explore the books listed below; more will be added in the coming weeks.

 New English translations of the diplomatic traffic between Brussels and New York on the eve of the Rwandan genocide, along with a series of earlier warnings about the potential for mass violence in Rwanda from US, French, and UN sources, document the passivity of the international community.